The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

-- Respond to comments as quickly as possible (although it carries less weight than a comment left by someone else, every response you leave counts towards the overall engagement rate of your posts and improves you chances of ranking as a Top Post)
+- Respond to comments as quickly as possible (although it carries less weight than a comment left by someone else, every response you leave counts towards the overall engagement rate of your posts and improves your chances of ranking as a Top Post)

 Top Posts for a hashtag are posts with the largest engagement in the shortest amount of time at the time of searching.

-Therefore, the more comments and Likes you get on your posts and the quicker you get them, the more likely you’ll rank as a Top Post for your hashtags.
+Therefore, the more comments and likes you get on your posts and the quicker you get them, the more likely you’ll rank as a Top Post for your hashtags.

 Top Posts are what people see first when they search for a hashtag on Instagram.
-Ranking as a Top Post. depending on the size of the hashtag being searched, means potentially millions of new eyes on your posts, which means more Likes and comments on your posts.
+Ranking as a Top Post.
+Depending on the size of the hashtag being searched means potentially millions of new eyes on your posts.
+Which means more Likes and comments on your posts.